Social commerce strategies: from browsing to buying on social media

 Attribution modeling

 Social commerce customer journeys are complex.
-Customers might see your brand on Instagram, read reviews on Facebook, and ultimately purchase through your online store.
-Use advanced attribution models to incorporate all touchpoints.
+Customers might see your brand on Instagram, read reviews on Facebook, and ultimately purchase through your webshop.
+Use advanced attribution models to include all touchpoints.

 Conversion rate optimization

-Apply CRO techniques to your social sales pages:
+Apply CRO techniques to your social selling pages:

 • Fast loading times